You can add your own languages to CodeKit.

 Click the add button in the top table to add a custom file extension.

-Next, select an extension.
-The window shows the same controls that CodeKit offers for every other language.
-You can set the starting Output Action and Output Path style for files with this extension.
+Select an extension in the list.
+The window shows the same controls that CodeKit offers for every other language: you can set the starting Output Action and Output Path style for files with this extension.
 For details, see Setting Output Actions & Paths.